Tiger Reserves in India 2025 PDF: Check the State Wise List with Newly Added, Map, Top 10 and Facts

 -

-Numerous wild creatures, like the Bengal tiger, leopard, pangolin, Indian rock python, etc., call this area home.
+Numerous wild creatures, like the Bengal tiger, leopard, pangolin, and Indian rock python, etc., call this area home.

 Smallest Tiger Reserve In India 2025